ibm-cloud-docs/account/catalog-scans.md

    ```
    {: pre}

    If you're logging in with a federated ID, run the `ibmcloud login --sso` command.
-For more inforamation, see [Logging in with a federated ID](/docs/account?topic=account-federated_id&interface=cli).
+For more information, see [Logging in with a federated ID](/docs/account?topic=account-federated_id&interface=cli).
    {: note}

    2. Specify the region and resource group in which to create an instance of the software: